uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 Unfortunately, our first attempt to build a counter failed.
 If we want to register a timer and count how many times the user clicks on the "click" button, we would like to know the immediate value before the alert.
 However, as we discussed above, each render has its own "everything", there seems to be no way for us to register a handler in one render and use the state from another render.

-However, there is a way to bypass the constraint of React functional components — useRef().
+However, there is a way to bypass the constraint of the React functional components — `useRef`.

-Bonus: From JavaScript's functions' perspectives, this problem is also known as "stale closure".
+Bonus: From JavaScript's functions' perspectives, this problem is also known as the "stale closure".
 Here is an example you can try out to learn more about it!

 [JavaScript Tutor - Visualize JavaScript code execution to learn JavaScript online](https://tinyurl.com/staleclosure)